yuyoyuppe/PowerToys/README.md

 - [Code Organization](doc/coding/organization.md)

 # Contributing
+This project welcomes contributions and suggestions and we are excited to work with the power user community to build a set of tools for helping you get the most our of Windows.

+We ask that **before you start work on a feature that you would like to contribute**, please read our [Contributor's Guide](contributing.md).
+We will be happy to work with you to figure out the best approach, provide guidance and mentorship throughout feature development, and help avoid any wasted or duplicate effort.

+> ⚠ **Note**: Power Toys is still a nascent project and the team is actively working out of this repository.
+We will be periodically re-structuring the code to make it easier to comprehend, navigate, build, test, and contribute to, so **DO expect significant changes to code layout on a regular basis**.

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+> ⚠ **License Info**: Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions